sriRacha21/Rutgers-kun3/documentation/setup.md

 ### `!setagreementchannel`

-With this comamnd you can choose which channel **users will see when they first enter the server**.
+With this command you can choose which channel **users will see when they first enter the server**.

 Just like the last command, it will prompt you to enter a channel.